youssefarafat/Trace_Ridges/README.md

 This will open and read any .png, .tif and .jpg image.

-you can view dataIn as such
+you can view dataIn as such:

 fig(1)

 imagesc(dataIn)

 <img width="546" alt="Screenshot 2024-04-24 at 18 43 56" src="https://github.com/youssefarafat/Trace_Ridges/assets/90700104/fb4b7206-eeda-4862-9ef0-39053c15aad3">

-Trace ridges can be run in the following way by calling the function.
+Trace ridges can be run in the following way by calling the function:

 [fibronectinOut,fibronectinOut2,dataOut] =  Trace_Ridges(dataIn,cannySize,distGap)